Academic Catalog

 AT 2223 Introduction to Process Technology

 This course equips students with the mechanical, electrical, and digital skills essential for Industry 4.0 and Advanced Manufacturing processes.
-Students will learn to apply process control safety protocols, interpret system documentation, operate and configure loop controllers, integrate sensors, and program, tune, and manage control systems for modern automated environments.
+Students will learn to apply process control safety protocols, interpret system documentation, operate and configure loop controllers, integrate sensors, and program, tune, and manage flow and level control systems for modern automated environments.
+Students may earn a Smart Automation Certification Alliance (SACA) C-270 Process Control Systems 1 - Flow and Level industry micro-credential.

 Lecture 3 hours, Ozark CTE General Technology Fee: $51.